Fire Protection — General Requirements (29 CFR 1926.150)

 During an OSHA inspection, fire protection is checked throughout the walkaround.
 Inspectors look at every extinguisher they pass and note whether inspection tags are current.
 They also evaluate flammable material storage:

-• Fire extinguisher placement — are they within 100 feet of all work areas?
+- Fire extinguisher placement — within 100 feet of any work area

-• Inspection tags on extinguishers — are monthly inspections documented and current?
+- Inspection tags — current monthly inspections documented

 Keep Your Fire Protection Program Current and Documented

-The OSHA Defense Documentation System includes fire protection program templates, extinguisher inspection logs, and Subpart F-specific items in the pre-inspection checklist — covering every fire protection documentation requirement.
+The OSHA Defense Documentation System includes inspection log templates and fire protection items in the pre-inspection checklist covering Subpart F requirements.

 Check My Documentation Readiness